Codex Regius (New Testament): Text

-The Greek text of this codex has been considered a representative of the Alexandrian text-type in its late stadium.
+The Greek text of this codex is considered a representative of the Alexandrian text-type in its late stadium.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
-It contains a large number of Byzantine readings in the Gospel of Matthew (1:1–17:26).
+It contains a large number of Byzantine readings in the Gospel of Matthew (specifically in 1:1–17:26).
 Textual critic Kurt Aland placed it in Category II of his New Testament classification system.
 Category II manuscripts are described as being manuscripts "of a special quality, i.e., manuscripts with a considerable proportion of the early text, but which are marked by alien influences.
 These influences are usually of smoother, improved readings, and in later periods by infiltration by the Byzantine text."
-According to Wisse, who examined Luke 1; 10; 20, the text is a "core member" of the Alexandrian text.
+According to scholar Frederik Wisse, who examined Luke 1; 10; 20, the text is a "core member" of the Alexandrian text.
 It was noted in the 19th century that there is strong resemblance to Codex Vaticanus (B), to the citations of Origen, and to the marginal readings of the Harklean Syriac.